 Who is Eligible For The Alberta Child and Family Benefit (ACFB)?

-Eligibility for ACFB are assessed using 4 criteria: residence, Number and age of children, income threshold and tax return filing status.
+Eligibility for ACFB is assessed using 4 criteria: residence, Number and age of children, income threshold and tax return filing status.

 Specifically, to be eligible for ACFB, applicants must: